jimmejardine/qiqqa-open-source/docs-src/Notes/Technology/Odds 'n' Ends/Filesystems - caveat emptor - and then I thought NTFS was a little nasty.md

 Quoting the (Microsoft) source here[^1]:

-[^1]: We quote the entire thing as Microsoft is one of those who enthusiastically embrace *the notion that any publication on the Internet has a (very) limited lifetime*: their technology info pages have been moved quite often, resulting in a slew of dead/zombie links over the links and I'm loath to loose this intel.
+[^1]: We quote the entire thing as Microsoft is one of those who enthusiastically embrace *the notion that any publication on the Internet has a (very) limited lifetime*: their technology info pages have been moved quite often, resulting in a slew of dead/zombie links over the years and I'm loath to loose this intel.

 ---